ioccc-src/winner/faq.md

 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```

+##### NOTE: there might be extra SDL packages required

+In the case that some entries do not work even with SDL1/SDL2 installed it might
+be that you need additional SDL libraries.
+See the entry's README.md for
+details.
+If something is not noted you're welcome to report it as an issue or
+fix it and make a new pull request.

 ## Q: How do I compile and run entries that use sound in macOS?

 This might depend on the entry but in some cases like